LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 ### Positive CAPTCHa?

 I wonder if my sophisticated honeypot will fail to be enough one day.
-A Turnstile by Cloudflare or the reCAPTCHA from Google are on my to-do list.
+The reCAPTCHA from Google is on my list if more advanced form defense is needed but I'd rather not.

-### Paid only or Freemium?
+### Paid only or freemium?

 Using a paywall to inhibit account creation seems like a win but aren't there benefits of a free plan?
-Maybe a free plan with credit card validation as an additional measure?
+Maybe a limited free plan with credit card validation as an additional measure?

 ### Email address verification?